Poland

 Poland is a superb ally and partner of the United States.
 This is true in many areas – human rights, economic growth, energy security – but particularly in counterterrorism, nonproliferation, missile defense, and regional cooperation in Central and Eastern Europe.
 As Putin continues his aggressive behavior, Poland – NATO’s biggest defense spender at 4.7 percent of GDP – serves as a stalwart defender of freedom.

 The strong U.S.-Poland relationship – and our shared commitment to freedom and democracy – dates back to the American Revolution.
-Today, there are around 10,000 American soldiers stationed there.
+In fact, today, there are around 10,000 American soldiers stationed there.
 Poland can never doubt that the United States of America will stand with them, and that we will always have their backs.